-The RC comprises the following three (3) directors, all of whom including the Chairman, are Non-Executive and Independent Directors:-
+The RC comprises the following three (3) directors, all whom including the Chairman, are Non-Executive and Independent Directors:-

 - Mr. Gopal Perumal (Chairman)

+- Mr. Tan Teng Wee

 - Mr. Lai Keng Wei

-- Mr. Tan Teng Wee

 The roles, duties and responsibilities of the RC cover the functions described in the Code including but not limited to, the following: